eirikbrandsaas/PanelDataTools.jl/README.md

 ## Next steps
 - [ ] Allow the user to specify names of new columns
 - [ ] Allow the user to specify multiple columns to manipulate
-- [ ] Allow the user to specify multiple operations on the columns (e.g., generate first, second, and third lag in one operation)
+- [x] Allow the user to specify multiple operations on the columns (e.g., generate first, second, and third lag in one operation)
-- [ ] Add support for the commands to https://github.com/jmboehm/Douglass.jl
 - [ ] Add a new type `PanelDataFrame`.
   - Will have to wait untill metadata is added (https://github.com/JuliaData/DataFrames.jl/issues/2961)
   - In addition to `df` or `gdf` it also contains info on time gap (delta), length (T), individuals (N), name of the id and time variables.